-I am currently a post-doctoral research fellow of the excellence cluster TOPOI in Berlin.
+I have recently completed a post-doctoral research fellow of the excellence cluster TOPOI in Berlin.
 My project, "KOBALT: “Chaîne opératoire” des beliebten blauen Farbstoffes im Neuen Reich Ägyptens" is concerned with cobalt ore and its processing and use in New Kingdom Egypt, particularly at the site Tell el-Amarna:

 The project combines archaeological and archaeometrical methods, in order to examine the variations in the chemical fingerprint expressed by the various cobalt sources and to test their homogeneity across Amarna.
 This may shed light on trade and control networks of cobalt ore, and interactions within and between individual workshops.
 Non-destructive chemical and optical analysis, partially using fixed laboratory equipment, but also portable devices, will provide data for the large quantities of archaeological material from earlier and recent excavations.
 In addition, the artefactual and chemical data will be mapped and analysed, using a database and Geographical Information Systems (GIS) in order to determine distribution and control patterns, leading to an in-depth understanding of Late Bronze Age (LBA) Egyptian glass-working.
 This bottom-up approach, which has not been carried out on the proposed scale will close a gap in our knowledge of LBA socio-economic processes in an urban environment, in particular with regard to the chaîne opératoire of craft production and its organisation.